Codecademy/docs/content/docs-community/concepts/contributions/terms/reviews/reviews.md

 A PR is closed and marked as a "duplicate" if it pertains to the same file(s) as another existing PR.

-A PR is closed and marked as "invalid" for one or more of the following:
+A PR is closed and marked with "invalid" or "won't fix" for one or more of the following:

-- If there is inactivity by the contributor over a 2-week period.
+- If there is inactivity on the PR over a 2-week period.
   - Two weeks is deemed a reasonable time window for allowing new changes to be pushed to and reviewed in a PR.
-  - CFT members may check in with the contributor for updates on the PR prior to closing.
-  - If the PR is too far along (i.e., some reviews are already approved), then the CFT has the discretion of pushing requested changes directly to the PR.
 - The content does not meet or pass standard formatting, quality, and plagiarism checks.

+> **Note:** CFT members may check in with the contributor for updates on the PR prior to closing.
+If the PR is too far along (i.e., some reviews are already approved), then the CFT has the discretion of pushing requested changes directly to the PR.